Author of Swift Language Chris Lattner is Leaving Apple; We're Interviewing Him (Ask a Question!)

 Say, about fifteen years ago, there was huge buzz about how languages and compilers were going to take care of the "Moore's Law Problem" by automating the parallelism of every task that could be broken up.
 With single-static assignment trees and the like the programmer was going to be freed from manually doing the parallelism.

 With manufacturers starting to turn out 32- and 64-core chips, I'm wondering how well did we did on that front.
-I don't see a ton of software automatically not pegging a core on my C
+I don't see a ton of software automatically not pegging a core on my CPU's.
+The ones that aren't quite as bad are mostly just doing a fork() in 2017.
+Did we get anywhere?
+Are we almost there?
+Is software just not compiled right now?
+Did it turn out to be harder than expected?
+Were languages not up to the task?
+Is hardware (e.g. memory access architectures) insufficient?
+Was the possibility oversold in the first place?

+Certain languages like Scala, some Lisp variants, and Erlang do a pretty good job of supporting concurrent and parallel programming.
+To my knowledge, no programming language fully relieves programmers of the burden of devising design not including race conditions, priority inversions, deadlocks, resource contention producing serialized execution, and countless other "gotchas".

+It is hard enough to find a programmer who can translate a recursive algorithm into a loop or visa versa.
+It is hard enough to find p

 BASIC (Score:2)

 Any insight into language design choices?
-(Score:2)
+(Score:5, Interesting)

 I am a 25+ year Objective-C programmer and among other topics, I teach "Mobile App Development" and "Comparative Languages" at a university.